deryayigit/ceng-foundations/differential-equations/README.md

 **Definition:**

-A differential equation of the form

 $$
 y' = f(x, y)
 $$

-Then the function \( f(x, y) \) can be written as
+An equation like the one above can be written as follows, and the equation also satisfies the following condition for any real number λ (lambda).
+It is called a Homogeneous Differential Equation:

 $$
 f(x, y) = F\left(\frac{y}{x}\right)
 $$

-The equation also satisfies the following condition for any real number λ (lambda) :

 $$
 f(\lambda x, \lambda y) = f(x, y)